EntySec/EntySec-Blog/_posts/2026-01-05-http-reverse-shell.md

 * Sends a minimal HTTP GET request
 * Reads the HTTP response containing the command (`pwd`)

-No libraries are involved—this is raw kernel networking.
+No libraries are involved — this is raw kernel networking.

 #### 2. Pipe Creation and Process Forking